+No Engagement Appropriate application of the techniques

+Techniques

+1. Public meetings Present Project information to a large group of

+stakeholders, especially communities

+Allow the group to provide their views and opinions Build

+relationship with the communities, especially those

+impacted

+Distribute non-technical information

+Facilitate meetings with presentations, power point, posters

+and so on;

+Records discussions, comments and questions.

+2. Correspondence (Email, Distribute the information to Government officials, NGOs,

+instant SMS, Text, Phone Local Government Administration Officials and

+call) organizations or agencies, invite the stakeholders to

+meetings and follow up.

+3. One on one meetings Seeking views and opinions enable stakeholder to speak

+freely about sensitive issues, build personnel relationship

+and record the meetings

+4. Formal meetings Present the project information to a group of stakeholders

+Allow group to comment - opinions and views

+Build impersonal relation with high level

+stakeholders;

+Disseminate technical information

+Record discussions

+5. Focus group meetings Allow small groups of people (women, youth, vulnerable,

+to provide their views and opinions;

+Build relationship with neighboring communities;

+Use focal group interviews guidelines to facilitate

+discussions;

+Response recording.

+1 0

-No Engagement Appropriate application of the techniques techniques 3.
-One on one meetings Seeking views and opinions enable stakeholder to speak freely about sensitive issues, build personnel relationship and record the meetings 4.
-Formal meetings Present the project information to a group of stakeholders Allow group to comment - opinions and views Build impersonal relation with high level stakeholders; Disseminate technical information Record discussions 5.
-Focus group meetings Allow small groups of people (women, youth, vulnerable, to provide their views and opinions; Build relationship with neighboring communities; Use focal group interviews guidelines to facilitate discussions; Response recording.
-6. Survey Gather opinions and views from individual stakeholders, Gather baseline data; Record data; Develop a baseline database for monitoring impacts 7.
-Focus group meetings Present Project information to a group of stakeholders Allow stakeholders to provide their views on targeted baseline information; Build relationships with communities; Record responses.
-8. Direct communication Share information on timing of RoW bush clearing with affected crops/asset Agree options for removing crops and relocation if any. owners 9.
+No Engagement Appropriate application of the techniques Techniques 6.
+Survey Gather opinions and views from individual stakeholders, Gather baseline data; Record data; Develop a baseline database for monitoring impacts 7.
+Focus group meetings Present Project information to a group of stakeholders Allow stakeholders to provide their views on targeted baseline information.
+Build relationships with communities.
+Record responses.
+8. Direct communication Share information on timing of RoW bush clearing Agree with affected crops/asset options for removing crops and relocation if any. owners 9.
 Project leaflet or Brief project information to provide regular update information board Site specific project information.
-10. Workshop Present the project information to a group of stakeholders; Allow stakeholders to provide opinions, and views,

-No Engagement Appropriate application of the techniques techniques Use participatory exercise to facilitate discussion; Brainstorm issues, analyses information and develop the recommendation and strategies.
+10. Workshop Present the project information to a group of stakeholders.
+Allow stakeholders to provide opinions, and views, use participatory exercise to facilitate discussion; Brainstorm issues, analyses information and develop the recommendation and strategies.
 11. Social media or mass Arrange for broadcasting emissions to bring the project at media (TV and Radio large public audience and allow questions-answers.
 Station) 12.
-Project Establish information board, in each project vicinity; website/Information Present project information and progress updates; centre or displaying Disclose ESIA, EMP and other relevant instruments. boards
+Project website/Information Establish information board, in each project vicinity; centre or displaying Present project information and progress updates; Boards Disclose ESIA/SESA, ESMP and other relevant instruments.

 2.6.1.
-Lessons Learned and challenges from completed and ongoing bank funded projects

-The Electricity Access Scale up and sector wide Approach development project (IDA16) a completed project and the Rwanda Energy Sector Strengthening Project an ongoing project that started implementation in 2015 and scheduled to close by 31 October 2021.
-Among lessons learned from the stakeholder engagement, management of claims (all forms of claims from workers, community, project affected persons-PAPs, NGOs, etc.), are summarized below.
+Lessons Learned and challenges from completed and ongoing bank funded projects project and the Rwanda Energy Sector Strengthening Project-RESSP an ongoing project that started implementation in 2015 and scheduled to close by 31 October 2022.
+Among lessons learned from the stakeholder engagement, management of claims (all forms of claims from workers, community, project affected persons-PAPs, NGOs, etc.), are summarized in subsequent section.